-- Education-related violations refer to the legal aspects of attacks against education during situations of insecurity and armed conflict.
-An attack on education refers to an act against education, students and education staff, and educational facilities. - Insecurity is a non-legal term, which describes situations of disturbance and tension within a State that disrupt the normal functioning of political, social, and legal institutions, including those that are used to facilitate education.
-This includes internal disturbances, tensions and situations of fragility.
+$\bullet \quad \hbox{Education-related violations refer to the } \textit{legal} \ \hbox{aspects of attacks against}$ education during situations of insecurity and armed conflict.
+An attack on education refers to an act against education, students and education staff, or educational facilities.

+- Insecurity is a non-legal term, which describes situations of internal disturbance, tension and fragility within a State that disrupt the normal functioning of political, social, and legal institutions, including those that are used to facilitate education.
+Natural disasters and terrorism are examples of situations of insecurity that negatively impact education.
 'Insecurity' does not include situations of intense violence that reach the threshold of armed conflict. - Armed Conflict is a term referring to the legal concepts of 'international armed conflict' and 'non-international armed conflict', which are different from situations of insecurity. - International armed conflict describes situations of violence which involve the use of armed force between States.
 This includes where States use force against each other by 'proxy' through a non-State armed group.
 Some armed conflicts involving non-State actors have been deemed to be examples of international armed conflict by treaty law.
-International armed conflict also includes situations of belligerent occupation, where the armed forces of one State have effective control over the territory of another. - 'Non-international armed conflict' is a situation of violence between a State and a non-State armed group on its territory or a situation of violence between non-State armed groups on the territory of a State.
+International armed conflict also includes situations of belligerent occupation, where the armed forces of one State have effective control over the territory of another. - Non-international armed conflict is a situation of violence between a State and a non-State armed group on its territory or a situation of violence between non-State armed groups on the territory of a State.
 In both situations the violence used must be 'protracted'.
-This means that the violence must reach a certain level of intensity in order for the situation to be one of non-international armed conflict as opposed to a situation of internal disturbance or tension that amounts to insecurity, to which international humanitarian law does not apply.
+This means that the violence must reach a level of intensity in order for the situation to be one of non-international armed conflict as opposed to a situation of internal disturbance or tension that amounts to insecurity, to which international humanitarian law does not apply.